Aliases for ADRB3 Gene

 GeneCards Summary for ADRB3 Gene

 ADRB3 (Adrenoceptor Beta 3) is a Protein Coding gene.
-Diseases associated with ADRB3 include obesity and morbid obesity.
+Diseases associated with ADRB3 include obesity due to melanocortin 4 receptor deficiency and morbid obesity.
 Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include protein homodimerization activity and norepinephrine binding.
 An important paralog of this gene is TAAR9.

 UniProtKB/Swiss-Prot for ADRB3 Gene